alxroyer/scenario/doc/src/devel/coding-rules/py/inspection-warnings.rst

     See https://www.alpharithms.com/noqa-python-501210/ for the history of this pragma.

     That's the reason why we choose to give no codes with ``# noqa`` pragmas.

+.. admonition:: No final dot
+    :class: note

+    There are quite few reasons for the convention of not using final dots on ``# noqa`` explanations, but:

+    - The explanation may be just a part of a warning taken from a tier tool, not a full sentence.
+    - It makes the comment 1 character shorter, which may reduce the risk of having `too long lines` warnings.
+    - Last but not least: many ``#noqa`` comments are already set without a final dot, so let's take it as the convention.